STEVE INSKEEP, Host:

 WILSON: But scientists like Microbiologist John Moore at Cornell Weill Medical College have concerns about both approaches, because the gels and pills contain the same drugs that treat HIV.

-Mr. JOHN MOORE (Cornell Weill Medical College): The use of antiretrovirals for prevention could create the spread of resistant variants that compromise treatment programs.
+JOHN MOORE: The use of antiretrovirals for prevention could create the spread of resistant variants that compromise treatment programs.

 WILSON: Part of the problem, he says, is that too many different researchers and organizations are chasing concepts that are too similar, making the same mistakes that were made in HIV vaccine research.